 Of course I remember that tiebreaker.
 I was nine years old.
 Dad woke me in the middle of the night, made me a Milo, and then I snuggled up in bed beside him and watched perhaps the greatest game of tennis ever played.

-The metronomic Borg had won Wimbledon four times straight and a fifth title seemed inevitable until McEnroe forced that tiebreaker that lasted 20 minutes — Borg had five match points — before McEnroe prevailed 18–16.
+The metronomic Borg had won Wimbledon four times straight and a fifth title seemed inevitable until McEnroe forced a tiebreaker that lasted 20 minutes — Borg had five match points — before McEnroe prevailed 18–16.

 I finish the article and now he asks me to shave him.
 As I press the electric razor against his loose-skinned face, and marvel at how little white spikes of hair still grow as the rest of his body withers, I realise this is probably the first time since I was a boy that I’ve really touched my father.
 After his diagnosis, I’d started giving him slightly awkward East European autocrat’s hugs good-bye at the end of a visit, but this is something more.

 We talk.
-I ask him about some of his funeral stories from his 10 years as a funeral celebrant.
-Tell me about the Te Atatu 8-ball club, I say, and he laughs, coughs, then tells me about a man who’d gone to the great RSA in the Sky.
+I ask him about some funeral stories from his 10 years as a funeral celebrant.
+Tell me about the Te Atatu 8-ball Club, I say, and he laughs, coughs, then tells me about a man who’d gone to the great RSA in the Sky.
 His coffin passed under a beer-bellied guard of honour holding pool cues.
 “Who’s the man with the big red nose?” they sang.
 “Hoo.
 Ha.
 Hoo Ha Ha.
 The more he drinks, the more it glows.
 Hoo.
 Ha.
 Hoo Ha Ha.”

 I open one of the Peter Files — the one with all the cards inside.
 “Dear Santa” reads one, “Please can I have a Tasmanian tiger.”